Skip to main content

 WORKPLACE MATHEMATICS 11 (MWPM-11)

-Prerequisite: Apprenticeship & Workplace Mathematics 10
+Requisite skills are learned in: Apprenticeship & Workplace Mathematics 10

 This course is a continuation of the Workplace 10 curriculum, and is designed to give students the necessary math skills for the majority of post-secondary trades or for direct entry into the workforce.
 Students are expected to learn the following: financial literacy, rate of change, probability and statistics, interpreting graphs, and 3D objects.
 Students with a credit for this course are eligible to take Apprenticeship Mathematics 12 the following year, if they so choose.
 This course meets graduation requirements, but does not lead straight to university entrance.